- What is classical Christian education?

 - Why the uniforms?

 They are part of an overall system of education that encourages respect, order, unity, diligence, and joy.
-Uniforms are purchased from Flynn and O’Hara.
-We also have a used uniform rack at the school.
-Check with our office for more information on uniform requirements.
+Uniforms can be purchased locally from Educational Outfitters.
+We also have a used uniform closet at the school.
+More information on uniform requirements.

 - What languages do you offer?